This information explains the Oncotype DX® test and answers frequently asked questions about the test.

 - A high recurrence score does not mean that your cancer will definitely come back.

 How long will it take to get the results of the Oncotype DX test?

 Your cancer tissue will be sent to a special laboratory, where it will be analyzed.
 It will take about 2 weeks for your doctor to get the results.
 You will then be able to discuss the results with your doctor.Back to top

 Is the test covered by insurance?

-Yes, most insurance companies cover this test.
-Your insurance company will need to approve the test before you have it done.
-If it is not covered, the company that does the testing may help you pay for the test.Back to top
+Most insurance companies cover this test.
+Your insurance company will be contacted for approval by the company that runs the test.Back to top

 If I don’t need chemotherapy, do I still need hormone therapy?